 I was previously a postdoc at MSR-NYC and then at Harvard's CRCS with Yiling Chen and Yaron Singer in the EconCS group.
 I completed my Ph.D. in theoretical computer science at Berkeley, advised by Christos Papadimitriou and funded by the NDSEG Fellowship.

-- I am advising the Colorado Data Science Team, teaching algorithms, and co-organizing the Statistics, Optimization, and Machine Learning Seminar
+- I am advising the Colorado Data Science Team, teaching Algorithmic Economics and ML, and co-organizing the Statistics, Optimization, and Machine Learning Seminar

-- I am co-organizing the NIPS'16 Workshop on Crowdsourcing and Machine Learning (CrowdML).
+- I co-organized the NIPS'16 Workshop on Crowdsourcing and Machine Learning (CrowdML).

-- I am co-chairing the SIGAI Career Network Conference (CNC) 2016 in Boston, MA.
+- I co-chaired the SIGAI Career Network Conference (CNC) 2016 in Boston, MA.

 - Bo Waggoner and I gave an EC 2016 tutorial on elicitation and machine learning.